What is the association’s master's program?

 The top-five categories of job titles of our current advanced degree holders are medical director, department chief or chair, department or program director, president, vice president for medical affairs and chief medical officer.
 That said, you need to know your advanced degree will equip you with knowledge and skills but it won’t guarantee you a job in management.
 You’ll still need to get experience and build credibility for yourself.
 We’re here to help, though.

 How do I get management experience while I’m getting my degree?

 Physician leaders who have succeeded offer this advice: View chaos as a chance to step up and prove yourself.
 Offer to assume more responsibility in hard times, whether it’s a merger or new technology rollout or a change in leadership.
 Take on unpaid leadership challenges to advance to paid management roles.
 Serve on task forces, committees and ad hoc initiatives.
 Participate enthusiastically and be vocal about your willingness to lead and serve in these roles.
 Consistently attend and actively participate in meetings, even those others view negatively.
 Be open and vocal about your interest in positions such as department chair, chief of service, etc. Volunteer to take on tasks others avoid, including conflict resolution, scheduling, finances or compliance.
 Look for ways to improve systems or start a team to collaborate on new methods.
 Report on the financial and quality outcomes.
 Seek ways to be involved in building projects and expanded lines of service.
 Seek out and get involved with new initiatives.
 Let others see you manage people, information and finances.
 Be visible, energetic and efficient.
 People will notice and think of you when management tasks need to be done.

 After spending so much time and money already in post-graduate education, will I regret the decision to go back to school for more?

 It’s a big decision, no doubt.
-But 97 percent of graduate degree alumni survey respondents said they’d recommend the association’s leadership education to their colleagues.
+But 97% of graduate degree alumni survey respondents said they would recommend the association’s leadership education to their colleagues.